Katerinafomkina/Project_2-Customer-Churn-Prediction/README.md

 <p> However, in as much as the model has a high Recall, it still misses those who end up churning.
 This could be improved by providing retraining the model with more data over time.
 It is also important to impove Precision score, because right now model works as random for False Positives.</p>

+#### <b> Addition.</b>
-<p> Addition.
-I added Customer Segmentation to improve XGB model.
+<p> I added Customer Segmentation to improve XGB model.
 I made clustering by Balance, Credit Score and Estimated Salary to get a better understanding of them which in turn could be used to increase the revenue of the company. </p>

 <h1> Conclusion </h1>
 <p> Customer churn is definitely bad to a firm ’s profitability.
 Various strategies can be implemented to eliminate customer churn.
 The best way to avoid customer churn is for a company to truly know its customers.
 This includes identifying customers who are at risk of churning and working to improve their satisfaction.
 Improving customer service is, of course, at the top of the priority for tackling this issue.
 Building customer loyalty through relevant experiences and specialized service is another strategy to reduce customer churn.
 Some firms survey customers who have already churned to understand their reasons for leaving in order to adopt a proactive approach to avoiding future customer churn.</p>